RiiConnect24/acw-patcher/README.md

 # Animal Crossing: City Folk - Wiimmfi+RC24 patcher

-This patcher is for Animal Crossing: City Folk, and will patch for both Wiimmfi's URLs and "Nintendo WFC", aswell as add RiiConnect24's key into your ISO.
+This patcher is for Animal Crossing: City Folk, which will allow Wiimmfi and RiiConnect24 support and patch the messages in the game.
-You will need to use DNS `185.82.21.64` and delete `wc24pubk.mod` from your savedata (instructions will come later)
+For WiiConnect24 support, you need to <a href="https://riiconnect24.net/">install RiiConnect24</a> and delete `wc24pubk.mod` from your savedata (instructions will come later).

 ## Usage
 Place your WBFS image in the folder corresponding to your operating system then run the create-image script.